wjoseph7/TinyTitansPublic/README.md

 example a particular microcap may have had no trades on one day or because (b) the data was just missing from polygon.

-In the case of missing closing price data our solution was just to check prior days within a specified period to see if the stock was traded and use one of the last available close.
+In the case of missing closing price data, our solution was just to check prior days within a specified period to see if the stock was traded and use the last available close.
 If there were no datapoints in that period we implemented a scheme so you could set a fill in "depreciation" to approximate.

 For other data such as market cap or revenue data, if the needed datapoint could not be obtained the stock was generally eliminated from the investment